kedych/it/elasticsearch-02.md

     epoch      timestamp cluster   status node.total node.data shards pri relo init unassign pending_tasks max_task_wait_time active_shar ds_percent
     1446545469 18:11:09  escluster green           1         1      0   0    0    0        0             0                  -                 100.0%

 Green means everything is good (cluster is fully functional), yellow means all data is available but some replicas are not yet allocated (cluster is fully functional), and red means some data is not available for whatever reason.
+Note that even if a cluster is red, it still is partially functional (i.e. it will continue to serve search requests from the available shards) but you will likely need to fix it ASAP since you have missing data.

 ## 叢集節點狀態